LEARNING METHOD AND MEDIUM

 TO OBTAIN CE CREDIT

 To obtain COPE CE credit for this activity, read the material in its entirety and consult referenced sources as necessary.
 We offer instant certificate processing for COPE credit.
-Please take the post test and evaluation online by using your OE tracker number and logging in to vccecredit.com.
+Please take the post test and complete the evaluation online using your OE tracker number and logging in to vccecredit.com .

 NO-FEE CONTINUING EDUCATION